Thejashwini1011/ReactChat/README.md

 ### Launch the Server

-1)	Within terminal or cmd ensure you have navigated inside the 'Server' directory and installed the dependencies
+1)	Within terminal or cmd ensure you have navigated inside the 'server' directory and installed the dependencies

 ```
-cd <../path/to/Server>
+cd <../path/to/server>
 yarn install OR npm install
 ```